joaoluna-dev/catchSNV/README.md

 # 🧬 catchSNV
-catchSNV is a solution that finds SNVs in a FASTA file sent from the user and compares it to a reference sequence available at GenBank.
+catchSNV is a solution that finds SNVs in a FASTA file sent from the user by comparing it to a reference sequence available at GenBank.
 It generates a .csv report of the variant, its position, and the reference nucleotide available from GenBank.

 ## Highlights
 - Easy to use.